 Swatting incident reported at lawmaker's home as Trump escalates pressure on Indiana GOP

-Indiana state Sen. Greg Goode and his family were the victims of a swatting incident at their Vigo County home Sunday, hours after President Donald Trump criticized him online for opposing a midcycle redistricting plan.
+Indiana state Sen. Greg Goode and his family were the victims of a swatting incident at their Vigo County home Sunday, hours after President Donald Trump criticized him online and claimed he opposes a midcycle redistricting plan.

 Goode, a Terre Haute Republican, said a fake report of a domestic violence emergency was sent to local law enforcement and deputies responded to his house before determining there was no threat.
 The Vigo County Sheriff’s Office confirmed the false report was a swatting incident and that it is under investigation.